-In accordance with these values, this policy aims to set out the school's approach to teaching and learning about drugs and [school's] management of situations involving drugs.
-National guidance (DfES/92/2004) and the DfE drug advice for schools
+This policy aims to set out the school's approach to teaching and learning about drugs and our management of situations involving drugs.

 A drug is defined as any substance which, when taken into the body, affects the chemical composition of the body and how the body functions.
 (Appendix 1)